SagaeHaruki/3D-GameScripts/README.md

 - Minimap Script (This script is already done, i haven't re-implemented it yet).
 - Enemy Attack & Player Detection Script.

-<h1>Current Changes: [February 10, 2024]</h1>
+<h1>Current Changes: [February 15, 2024]</h1>

-> What's New?: ""
+> What's New?: "Head Turning"

-- Reset the item description usually it doesn't reset
+- The Character will turn its head on a limited angle, if there is a nearby npc

 [NOTE!]
 There will be small changes or possible, no changes in the next few weeks as we prepare to create the concept for this project, this is also for myself to prepare for the re-designing and coding of most of the stuffs as we officialy start this "IT Special Project"